LiDAR-based 3D Change Detection at City Scale: Experiments

-We compare the pipeline with representative baselines and point-based models under a unified protocol.
-Table~\ref{tab:method_comp} shows that classical DSM and RF variants remain below 60\% mIoU.
-KPConv variants raise mIoU to the low 80s but are sensitive to thin ground changes.
-Using the aggregated metrics from Table~\ref{tab:blocks_15}, our object-based method achieves 95.2\% accuracy, 90.4\% mF1, and 82.6\% mIoU, surpassing all compared methods on all three summary metrics.
-Relative to Triplet KPConv, the improvements are 0.2 percentage points in accuracy, 0.2 percentage points in mF1, and 0.8 percentage points in mIoU.
-The largest classwise gain is observed for {Decreased}, where the IoU reaches 74.8\%, exceeding the baseline by 7.6 percentage points and reducing false positives on narrow resurfaced strips while preserving competitive performance on the remaining classes.
+Although our method does not require training data, for comparison to learning based methods, we partitioned the map into mutually exclusive training and test sets as shown in Fig \ref{fig:subi-routes}.
+In Table~\ref{tab:method_comp}, we compare our method to learning based methods on the test partition.
+Classical DSM based and RF based approaches remain below 60\% macro IoU.
+KPConv and its variants increase performance to the low 80s but remain sensitive to thin ground changes.
+Our object based method reaches 95.6\% accuracy, 92.0\% macro F1 and 83.9\% macro IoU on the same test set.
+Relative to Triplet KPConv, the gains are 0.6 points in accuracy, 1.8 points in macro F1 and 2.1 points in macro IoU.
+The largest improvement appears on the {\em Decreased} category where our method achieves 78.1\% IoU, outperforming the nearest competitor by 10\% points.
+Our method reduces false detections on narrow resurfaced strips while maintaining consistent results across the remaining classes.